chdao/FanControl.GalahadII/README.md

-# FanControl LianLi GA II AIO Plugin
+# FanControl LianLi Galahad II AIO Plugin

 This plugin allows FanControl to read the coolant temperature from your LianLi Galahad II AIO cooler.